grz0zrg/fas/README.md

 Recommended launch parameters with HiFiBerry DAC+ :
     ./fas --alsa_realtime_scheduling 1 --frames_queue_size 63 --sample_rate 48000 --device 2

-Bit depth is always set as 32 bits float at the moment.
-(16/24 bits will be implemented soon as an option)
+Bit depth is fixed to 32 bits float at the moment.
+(16/24 bits may be implemented soon as an option)

 ####Makefile rules